Chernobyl disaster: Test execution

 At 01:23:04, the test began.
-Four of the eight main circulating pumps (MCP) were to be powered by voltage from the coasting turbine, while the remaining four pumps received electrical power from the grid as normal.
+Four of the eight main circulating pumps (MCP) were to be powered by voltage from the coasting turbine, while the remaining four pumps received electrical power from the grid as usual.
 The steam to the turbines was shut off, beginning a run-down of the turbine generator.
 The diesel generators started and sequentially picked up loads; the generators were to have completely picked up the MCPs' power needs by 01:23:43.
 As the momentum of the turbine generator decreased, so did the power it produced for the pumps.
-The water flow rate decreased, leading to increased formation of steam voids in the coolant flowing up through the fuel pressure tubes.
+The water flow rate decreased, leading to increased formation of steam voids in the coolant flowing through the fuel pressure tubes.